tomjaguarpaw/H2/posts/hascallstack-domain-errors.md

 # Domain errors with `HasCallStack`

-At [Groq](https://groq.com/) one of the things we use Haskell for is to provide an embedded domain specific assembly language for our novel chip, the "LPU".
+At [Groq](https://groq.com/), one of the things we use Haskell for is to provide an embedded domain specific assembly language for our novel chip, the "LPU".

-Amongst other things, the assembly language provides the ability to place data (called "constants") at memory addresses on the chip.
+The assembly language allows us to specify a sequence of instructions to run on each processor on the chip, and to specify data values (called "constants") that are loaded alongside the program to particular memory addresses in the chip's memory.

-Let's have a look at how we model this in Haskell.
-For the purposes of this article, let's say that a memory address (`Address`) as an `Int`, and a constant value placed at an address (`Data`) is a list of `Word8` of length 8 (i.e. a list of 8 bytes).
-For a real-world program we'd probably use newtypes or data definitions here, but to keep things simple in this article we'll just use type synonyms.
+Let's have a look at how we can implement part of this in Haskell, restricting ourselves, for simplicity, to specifying the constant values and addresses.
+For the purposes of this article, we'll say that a memory address (`Address`) is an `Int`, and a constant value placed at an address (`Data`) is a list of `Word8` of length 8 (i.e. a list of 8 bytes).
+For a real-world program we would probably use newtype or data definitions, but to keep things simple in this article we'll just use type synonyms.

 ```.hs
 type Address = Int